-Currently, holders of 5,610,766 of our common shares also hold the same number of related common shares of Thomson PLC, a subsidiary company of ours incorporated in the United Kingdom.
+Currently, holders of 5,610,766 of our common shares also hold the same number of related common shares of Thomson PLC, a subsidiary of ours incorporated in the United Kingdom.
 These holders have the alternative of receiving their dividends from Thomson PLC, a United Kingdom company, which are paid in British pounds sterling which offers tax advantages for some shareholders.
-We have recently announced that this alternative holding structure is being eliminated and all of the related common shares of Thomson PLC will be redeemed on June 17, 2002.
+We have recently announced that this alternative holding structure is being eliminated and all of the related common shares of Thomson PLC will be redeemed on June 17, 2002 and the related listing on the London Stock Exchange will be terminated.
 See "Dividends."